project-zot/project-zot.github.io/docs/articles/mirroring.md

 # OCI Registry Mirroring With zot

 > :point_right: A `zot` registry can mirror one or more upstream OCI registries, including popular cloud registries such as Docker Hub and Google Container Registry (gcr.io).
->

 A key use case for zot is to act as a mirror for upstream registries.
 If an upstream registry is OCI distribution-spec conformant for pulling images, you can use zot's `sync` feature to implement a downstream mirror, synchronizing OCI images and corresponding artifacts.
+Because synchronized images are stored in zot's local storage, registry mirroring allows for a fully distributed disconnected container image build pipeline.
+Container image operations terminate in local zot storage, which may reduce network latency and costs.

+> :warning: Because zot is a OCI-only registry, any upstream image stored in the Docker image format is converted to OCI format when downloading to zot.
+In the conversion, some non-OCI attributes may be lost.
+Signatures, for example, are removed due to the incompatibility between formats.

+## Mirroring modes

+For mirroring an upstream registry, two common use cases are a fully mirrored or a pull through (on-demand) cache registry.

-As with git, wherein every clone is a full repository, you can configure a local zot instance to be a full OCI mirror registry.
-This allows for a fully distributed disconnected container image build pipeline.
+As with git, wherein every clone is a full repository, you can configure your local zot instance to be a fully mirrored OCI registry.
+For this mode, configure zot for synchronization by periodic polling, not on-demand.
+Zot copies and caches a full copy of every image on the upstream registry, updating the cache whenever polling discovers a change in content or image version at the upstream registry.

-Synchronization between upstream and downstream registries can be implemented by periodic polling of the upstream registry or synchronization can occur on demand, when a user pulls an image from the downstream registry.
+ For a pull through cache mirrored registry, configure zot for on-demand synchronization.
+When an image is first requested from the local zot registry, the image is downloaded from the upstream registry and cached in local storage.
+Subsequent requests for the same image are served from zot's cache.
+Images that have not been requested are not downloaded.
+If a polling interval is also configured, zot periodically polls the upstream registry for changes, updating any cached images if changes are detected.

 > :pencil2:
 > Because Docker Hub rate-limits pulls and does not support catalog listing, do not use polled mirroring with Docker Hub.
 Use only on-demand mirroring with Docker Hub.